Harshiigupta/Django_config_Api/README.md

-# Full-Stack Software Developer Assignment – CodeRower Software Pvt.
-Ltd.
+# Full-Stack Software Developer Project

 This project is submitted as part of the Full-Stack Software Developer Trainee assignment from **CodeRower Software Pvt.
 Ltd.** It demonstrates the use of a Python Django backend with HTML/CSS frontend to perform RESTful operations with a MongoDB or SQLite database.